replicatedhq/replicated-docs/docs/enterprise/installing-embedded-airgapped.md

    tar -xvzf FILENAME.tar.gz
    ```

-1. Run one of the following commands to create the cluster and install the app manager:
+1. Run one of the following commands to create the cluster with the Kubernetes installer and install the app manager in air gap mode:

     - For a regular installation, run: